-The Seven Immutable Laws of Business, Knitting, and Life, According to Liat Gat
+The Five Immutable Laws of Business, Knitting, and Life, According to Liat Gat

-Here are seven things I believe in more than anything else.
+Here are five things I believe in more than anything else.

-These seven rules have helped me guide my life, monitor my actions, and let me know what I should do in tricky situations.
+These five rules have helped me guide my life, monitor my actions, and let me know what I should do in tricky situations.

 I'm sharing these rules with you today because it's important to me that you know what I stand for.
 I think that the more we have in common, the more we can connect, and the more we connect, the more we can understand each other.

-What follows are my Seven Immutable Laws.
+What follows are my Five Immutable Laws.
 You can count on me to stand by them every day, whether in KnitFreedom, in my knitting, or just in everyday life.

 1. Never Blame the Other Guy